All the Small Things

-"All the Small Things" is a song by American rock band Blink-182.
-It was the second single and eighth track released from the band's third album, Enema of the State (1999).
-The track was composed primarily by guitarist and vocalist Tom DeLonge as an ode to his then girlfriend.
-Recorded in Los Angeles with producer Jerry Finn, the song was created with the intention of shipping it to radio, as the trio felt they needed a "really catchy and basic" single.
+"All the Small Things" is a song by the American rock band Blink-182.
+It was released in September 1999 as the second single from the band's third studio album, Enema of the State, through MCA Records.
+Built on bright, three-chord pop-punk and a "na na na" hook, the song was written primarily by guitarist Tom DeLonge as an ode to his girlfriend.
+He structured it as a deliberately simple, radio-ready pop song, drawing inspiration from the direct, melodic minimalism of the Ramones.
+The song was produced by Jerry Finn.